CalvintheBear/asmr01/privacy-policy.md

 - **Third-party Social Media Service** refers to any website or social network through which a User can log in or create an account to use the Service.
 - **You** means the individual accessing or using the Service, or the company or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

+## Data Security and Privacy Commitment

+**Complete Privacy Protection**: Your generated AI ASMR content and prompts are processed securely by our Veo3 ASMR system.
+We never share your AI ASMR content with third parties or use it to train models.
+All Veo3 ASMR content is stored securely and only accessible by you.

+**Professional Quality Assurance**: All AI ASMR content is generated in high-definition quality optimized for YouTube and social media platforms.
+Content is provided in standard MP4 format with excellent audio-visual synchronization.
+The Veo3 ASMR technology ensures professional broadcast-quality results suitable for monetization.

 ## Collecting and Using Your Personal Data

 ### Types of Data We May Collect